SymbolicModel/PySR_Tutorial/README.md

-# PySR_Tutorial
+# PySR Tutorial
-Tutorial on PySR for the Symbol Model Discovery Workshop.
+Tutorial file on PySR for the Symbol Model Discovery Workshop.

+Author: Prof. Miles Cranmer (DAMTP, U of Cambridge), 2025